 To begin with, focus on growing your community numbers on various social media platforms.
 Of course you still have to deliver value to your network, but your key concern is whether the needle is moving on fans, followers, etc. Make use of your existing communication channels and lists to drive sign-ups.
 You can also run ads on social media networks to gain followers and engagement.

 Once you have critical mass on community, keep building.
 However, at this point your main focus should shift toward increasing engagement (commenting, sharing, etc.) with your existing community and beyond.
 Find ways to drive involvement, be it with compelling content, interesting conversations, good timing or valuable invitations to connect.

 Using social media for customer engagement includes involving people in a direct dialogue on your social networks, and measuring their response and activity in regards to your posts.

 As with any marketing effort, customer acquisition and retention are high priority.
 People typically use social media to see be entertained and interact with people — not to buy products or services.
 B2C brands that specialize in impulse buys will have the most success using social media as a direct sales channel.
 B2B brands with a long sales cycle should focus on brand awareness and lead generation on social networks.

-Other Social Media Strategy Plan (for Business) Considerations
+More Considerations for a Social Media Strategy Plan (for Business)

 These days, we have lots of options for engaging people on social media.
 Platforms have varying demographics, serve different objectives and cater to specific content types.
 To be effective, you should start with 2-3 networks that best align with your situation and goals.